jeffreyshen19/BillScraper.js/README.md

 # BillScraper.js
 A JavaScript API to scrape and analyze bills in Congress.
+(Updated for the 115th Congress)
   * Returns full Congressional bill text and metadata from Congress.gov as JSON.
   * Parses bills for key points and ideas.
-  * Powerful filtering.
+  * Powerful filtering and searching.

 ## Table of Contents